Chowdhary County Infant School opened its doors in September

 The school was named after Dharm Chowdhary*, a popular Laindon doctor who

 kept a surgery at a house called Daisybank (since demolished) in High Road, Laindon.

 On 3rd October 1967 the school held a special plaque unveiling ceremony in honour of the late Dr.

 Chowdhary which was presented by his wife Savitri.
-In attendance were Basildon U.D.
-Council Chairman,
+In attendance were the Chairman of Basildon Urban District Council,

-Arthur Baron Burn and Rev. Arthur Dunlop, Rector of St. Martin-le-Tours, Basildon, who dedicated
+Arthur Baron Burn and the Rev. Arthur Dunlop, Rector of St. Martin-le-Tours, Basildon, who dedicated

 the plaque.
 The plaque read: 'To honour the memory of Dr Dharm Sheel Chowdhary who gave devoted